ship-nix/docs/src/servers/upgrading.md

 ## Upgrade NixOS version

-If a newer NixOs version has been released, you can go to your `flake.nix` file and find `inputs.nixpkgs.url`.
+If a newer NixOS version has been released, you can go to your `flake.nix` file and find `inputs.nixpkgs.url`.

 ```nix
 {